BIOLOGICAL PSYCHOLOGY WITH RESEARCH METHODS 1 - 2022/3

 Thus, the summative assessment for this module consists of:

-- One 90 minute unseen 60-item MCQ examination (75%) in the formal semester exam period
+- One 60 minute unseen 30-item MCQ and short answer question examination (70%) in the formal semester exam period

 Formative assessment and feedback